Originally posted on 9:38 AM on June 9, 2017

 Take Charge: Protect Yourself

 Don't wait for trouble to knock on your door.
-Set up a Hazard Analysis to figure out what you need for Combustible Dust Protection to prevent damage and downtime at your plant.
+Reach out to set up a Hazard Analysis to figure out what you need for Combustible Dust Protection to prevent damage and downtime at your plant.

 REAR MORE ABOUT DUST EXPLOSIONS AND LEARN WHO IS AT RISK HERE